kallisons/MicrobeReminModel_v1.0/README.md

 **RCode** - The R code files to format the input data (DatatoInput folder) and analyze output (Analysis folder) and generate figures (Figures folder) are contained in this folder.

-**TestFiles** - Contains test files to verify the example output was generated correctly by the model and R scripts.
+**TestFiles** - Contains test files to verify the example output was generated correctly by the model.

 ---------------------
 Configurations